twongCMU/DingPiesAreDone/README.md

 * wave hand down->up = cancel current timer
 * wave hand right->left = nothing set

-### This one is a basic timer that uses the Rainbow Hat buttons
+### A basic timer that uses the Rainbow Hat buttons:
 Can be used to diagnose problems since it uses the Rainbow Hat but not the other sensors

 source venv/bin/activate